toniwidmo/enigmagick/README.md

 * GET list of searchable texts
 * GET list of available ciphers
-* TODO: GET list of matches for given [number or phrase]/cipher/text
+* GET list of matches for given search[number or phrase]/cipher/text
 * TODO: GET triangle for given phrase/cipher
+* TODO: add 'nice' REST style URL aliases for the files.

 Attribution
 -----------